Dangers of Drinking Isopropyl Rubbing Alcohol

 Since this chemical is extremely potent, it can cause internal burns.
 Mucous membranes in the mouth and nose, the back of the throat, the esophagus, and the upper respiratory area can all receive chemical burns on contact.
 For a person who has consumed rubbing alcohol, symptoms of these burns will include intense pain and cramping.

-If a person ingests a lot of rubbing alcohol all at once, they may experience pulmonary swelling, or inflammation of and excess fluid in the lungs.
+If a person ingests a lot of rubbing alcohol all at once, they may experience inflammation of the lungs and pulmonary swelling (excess fluid in the lungs).
 This can make breathing difficult and cause oxygen deprivation.

 Overdosing on Rubbing Alcohol